IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications should avoid placing undue value on one technology or format over another, unless there is a clear benefit and the choice does not pose a significant barrier to entry.
 While the APIs must make choices for the sake of interoperability, these choices must be weighed as to how closely tied they are to specific products or formats.
 For example, the JPEG format has extremely widespread adoption across multiple programming languages and environments.
 The JPEG2000 format, although technically superior, is not able to be rendered by most web browsers natively.
 The first is an acceptable dependency, the second is not.

-This decision was made in order to ensure that the specifications can be implemented in a variety of languages and styles.
+The intent of adopting this principle is to ensure that the specifications can be implemented in a variety of languages and styles.
 It results from the combination of the previous two principles.

 ### 2.5.
 Use Resource Oriented Design